sharktacos/OpenColorIO-configs/docs/Photoshop_v2.md

 ## EXR Files in Photoshop

 Photoshop has a very limited toolset in 32 bit mode (meaning most of your faviorite tools in Photoshop wont be available).
-So if you're wanting to edit scene-linear EXR files, a better option is Affinity Photo, which is free.
+So if you're wanting to edit scene-linear EXR files, a better option may be Affinity Photo, which is free and works with OCIO.

+[Alex Fry](https://community.acescentral.com/t/aces-photoshop-friendly-workflows/1369/31) has provided a workflow for EXR files in Photoshop:

+Open an ACEScg exr in photoshop.
+Assign an ICC profile to change the color space to ACEScg:<br>
+**Edit > Assign Profile > “ACES CG Linear (Academy Color Encoding System AP1)”**

+(Note that if you instead pick “ACEScg ACES Working Space AMPAS S-2014-004” you will need to uncheck “Compensate for Scene-referred Profiles” in **Edit > Color Settings**)

+ Then use a LUT to view with an ACES Output Transform: **Layer > New Adjustment Layer > Color Lookup > Load 3D LUT** and load the .csp LUT from the config's ````software/Photoshop```` folder.
+These .csp LUTs are all updated for the ACES 1.2 Output Transform (the one from Alex is for ACES 1.0.3).

+   If you are saving the file as EXR, make sure to first disable the LUT, otherwise it will be baked into the file.

 ## Matte Painting DPX log footage